rongstat/KSJE/README.md

 # Content

-The folder /data contains the example datasets analyzed in the paper.

-The folder /code contains R scripts for numerical simulations and the analyses of the example datasets.
+The folder /code contains R scripts that reproduce our numerical simulations and analyses of the example single-cell omic datasets.

 # System Requirements